RAC Dangerous Goods Team

 One of the primary activities of RAC is to promote and continually improve the safe handling of dangerous goods.
 Its aim is to make rail the safest and most efficient mode of transport.
 This means ensuring rail cars carrying dangerous goods meet strict standards, that consignments are properly packaged, labeled, placarded and documented, and that carriers handle the rail cars safely.

-The chemicals and petroleum products that are essential to our quality of life - from purifying the water we drink, to the fuels we use to heat our homes and operate our vehicles represent 12 per cent of all rail traffic moved in Canada on a unencumbered, private right of way.
+The chemicals and petroleum products that enhance our quality of life - from purifying the water we drink, to heating our homes and fuelling our vehicles – represent 10 per cent of all rail traffic moved in Canada on a unencumbered, private right of way.
 That's why rail is the safest mode of transportation of dangerous goods.
-In fact dangerous goods shipments arrive at their destination 99.98 per cent of the time incident free.
+In fact dangerous goods shipments arrive at their destination 99.998 per cent of the time incident free.

 The RAC team's role is to serve its members and the shipping community by promoting the safe transportation of dangerous goods as well as informing railway and shipper employees of safe practices and by ensuring that the regulations are applied consistently.